Recap of our EU MDR Webinar on May 26, 2020

 In a live survey, Veronika also asked how strongly the participants were in touch with the users of her product.
 Most of the participants (40%) stated that they were in regular, personal contact with sales representatives.
 However, 30% confirmed that they only had rare or sporadic contact with their users and 15% did not have any contact at all.

 During the discussion round, both the panellists and the external participants shared their experiences on the postponement of the EU MDR and the preparation for the upcoming legislation and many different opinions were visible.

 We were very pleased about the great interest in our EU MDR webinar and thank you for the large number of attendees and the exciting discussion!
 The feedback we have received so far has been consistently positive as well.
 Here’s a little excerpt:

 “The webinar was very professionally conducted, short, informative and without extensive digressions.
 This is certainly an advantage over conventional webinars.
 The questions and the prompt evaluations were very good. “ – Feedback by webinar attendee

-You can find the full webinar slide deck (in German) here:
+You can find the full EU MDR webinar slide deck (in German) here:

 You may also be interested in these articles

 Veronika | Co-Founder & COO at Climedo, December 10, 2021